 Reading time: 5 minutes, 5 seconds

-To facilitate the General Magnitude Pruning (GMP) process when pruning a network, several hyperparameters must be defined.
+To facilitate the GMP process when pruning a network, several hyperparameters must be defined.
 These include general hyperparameters such as learning rate, pruning update frequency, and pruning schedule function in addition to the sparsity per layer, which we’ll describe in full detail in Part 4.
 All hyperparameters affect end level recovery, loss, and performance.

 An important parameter to select is the learning rate to use during the stabilization and pruning phases.
 Picking a learning rate that is too high can quickly lead to the model diverging or failing to train while pruning.
 Selecting a learning rate that is too low will fail to regularize the weights properly and will not allow the pruned model to generalize.